Integration Setup Using Gerrit and Jenkins

-The life of a developer can get a bit monotonous with the repetitive and complicated tasks that are part of it.
-Thankfully, we have tools that can regularly handle the boring tasks without ever complaining once you set them up.
+The life of a developer can get a bit monotonous with the repetitive and complicated tasks.
+Thankfully, we have tools that can regularly handle boring tasks without ever complaining once you set them up.
 When you add automation to testing and deployment, the solution can be called a “continuous integration”.
 Such a setup can automatically test and deploy projects, giving you more time to focus on writing code than pushing it to the servers.
 Here is how you can move ahead with a continuous integration setup using Gerrit and Jenkins.

 Gerrit is a git-based open-source code review system that has a web-based interface that lets you push changes from a git client, review changes and auto-merge with the master code.
 Every time a change is made, patch sets for the same are made.
 Gerrit allows different patch set comparisons.
 It also has the option to add feedback or review on specific lines, or on the entire patch.
 Reviewers can rate the changes with one from below: +2 – Looks good to me, approved. +1 – Looks good to me, but someone else must approve.
 0 – No score. -1 – I would prefer that you didn’t submit this. -2 – Block submit.
 A +2 review implies the code can be submitted to the master by default.
 This can be configured as required.